Skip to main content

 Falafel

-Fried chickpea/fava bean balls seasoned with herbs and spices.
-Served in flatbread with salad, tahini sauce, pickles.
-Popular vegetarian street food option.
+Fried balls of chickpea or fava bean seasoned with herbs and spices, tucked into flatbread with salad, tahini sauce, and pickles.
+A go-to vegetarian street snack.

 Tabbouleh